Create a Telegram client in Go using TDLib with Docker

 Attaching to telegram-client-demo

-You need to docker attach to the running container to do your first time authorization.
-After that, your credentials would in the ./dev/.
+to the running container to do your first time authorization.
+After that, your credentials would in the ./dev/

 $ docker attach telegram-client-demo